Blue Green Network Programme

 Blue-Green Network Programme dashboard (wdc.maps.arcgis.com)

-Five key Blue Green Network projects have been prioritised for 2021 - 2024.
+Five key Blue Green Network projects have been prioritised for 2021 to 2025.

 1. Raumanga Stream Rehabilitation

-Leaf litter, small twigs and insects that fall into the stream from riparian plants provide an important food source for microbes and many species of aquatic invertebrates on which fish feed.
+Leaf litter, small twigs and insects that fall from new native plant species will provide an important food source for microbes and aquatic vertebrate species on which fish feed, and superior shade will help keep water temperatures lower, providing suitable conditions for stream life.

 The types of agrichemicals that may be used over the entire revitalisation period include: